 How to Find Reputable Australian Shepherd and Flat Coated Retriever Mix Breeders?

-It will always be best for you to find a reputable breeder as that should mean that at least the parents have been cared for and the puppy reared in the correct manner.
+It will always be best for you to find a reputable breeder as it means that the parents have been cared for and the puppy reared correctly.

 To find them, you should begin by getting in touch with both the Kennel Club for your country as well as the Dog Breeders Association.